jorge-leon/femto/README.flisp.md

 - The Lisp libraries have been extended and functions have been improved for compatibilty.
 - Lisp object space adjusts dynamically when needed.
+- setq was replaced by bind
+- Enough framework was built to implement the repl completely in Lisp.

 ## Building